MrZhuNi/salome_shape/src/ParametersPlugin/doc/managerFeature.rst

     | |param_up| one string higher in the table,
     | |param_down| one string lower in the table.

+**TUI Command**:

+.. py:function:: model.importParameters(Part_doc, filename)

+    :param part: The current part object
+    :param filename: The txt file with parameters
+    :return: Created objects.

+**See Also** a sample TUI Script of a :ref:`tui_parameterFeature` operation.
 **See Also** :ref:`parameter` operation.